antruong1101/MATH261A-Paper1/README.md

 ## Data

-Data used in this project is obtained from [San José Open Data](https://data.sanjoseca.gov/) who provide the data under the [Open Data Commons Public Domain Dedication and License](https://opendatacommons.org/licenses/pddl/1-0/).
+Data used in this project is obtained from [San José Open Data](https://data.sanjoseca.gov/) who provided the data under the [Open Data Commons Public Domain Dedication and License](https://opendatacommons.org/licenses/pddl/1-0/).

 ## Structure
 All of the files done in this project are in the analysis file which contains the pdf, quarto, and tex files.